major-phyo-san/image-stitching-opencv-pyqt/README.md

 # image-stitching-opencv-pyqt
- Panoramic images generator based on image stiticing with OpenCV 3.4.2
+ Panoramic images generator based on image stitching with OpenCV